 Frequently Asked Questions

-How do we Know Humans are Responsible for Climate Change?
+How Do We Know Humans Are Responsible For Climate Change?

 The dominant role of humans in driving recent climate change is clear.
 This conclusion is based on a synthesis of information from multiple lines of evidence, including direct observations of recent changes in Earth’s climate; analyses of tree rings, ice cores, and other long-term records documenting how the climate has changed in the past; and computer simulations based on the fundamental physics that govern the climate system.